- Holly Keller

 A Handy First Time Home Buyers Checklist

-5. Budget for an owner’s title policy.
+Budget for an owner’s title policy.
 Lenders insist on title insurance, but that only protects their interest.
 Owners should purchase a policy in their names for peace of mind.
-Title insurance protects homeowners from missed liens or any other encumbrances to title.
+Title insurance protects homeowners from missed liens or any other encumbrances to the title.

 Good luck with your new home.
 If you have questions about what to expect at closing or want to learn more about title insurance, then contact us.
-Be sure to checkout another handy first time home buyers checklist here too!
+Be sure to check out another handy first time home buyers checklist here too!